GEMScienceTools/hamlet/docs/source/architecture.rst

 3. Sorts the ruptures from all sources by magnitude and into spatial bins:

-   - Makes :py:class:`openquake.hme.utils.SpacemagBin` class that holds
+   - Makes :class:`openquake.hme.utils.bins.SpacemagBin` class that holds
      ruptures, observed earthquakes, and both model and empirical Magnitude-Frequency distributions for each bin.